How to Optimize Resources and Minimize Risks in the Hard Goods Industry

 You can’t resolve what you don’t know.
 Having the ability to zoom in on problems and root causes will increase the capacity of tackling issues before they escalate.

-"On Inspectorio Sight, we’re able to drill down to the point that we can pick out offices, factories, even lines on the factory, where something needs to be addressed," explains Isaacs.
+“On Inspectorio, we’re able to drill down to the point that we can pick out offices, factories, even lines on the factory, where something needs to be addressed,” explains Isaacs.

 This lets him know where to allocate resources.
 Furthermore, standardization ensures he’s always comparing apples to apples and can demonstrate it to the customer.